-With a lot of the statistical functions that we can use in DAX, there is a need to understand how they calculate and how they operate over tables of values.
+With the many statistical functions that we can use in DAX, we need to understand how they calculate and how they operate over tables of values.

 The median is the value separating the higher half from the lower half of a data sample (a population or a probability distribution).
 For a data set, it may be thought of as the “middle” value.

 Enjoy working through this tutorial.
-If you do want some further study around this type of DAX functionality inside of Power BI, certainly check out Enterprise DNA Online for much more content.
+If you want some further studies around this type of DAX functionality inside of Power BI, check out the links below.

 ***** Learning Power BI? *****